Rio Arriba is named after the Spanish designation of the region meaning “upper river”.

 Contractor: C M Campbell & R E Campbell of Santa Fe

 Description: The building faces north and is a two story buff colored brick and concrete structure.
 The building is located on landscaped grounds in the center of the town.
 The north front has three arches on the first story with a recessed entrance.
-Above the entrance are four white columns faming three windows.
+Above the entrance are four white columns framing three windows.
 Around the roof edge is a white wide border projecting from the building.
 The roof line is flat.
 The interior has a switch back stair case ascending to the County District Court courtroom on the second story.
 The ceilings are pressed tin.
 The building houses the County District Court of the 1st Judicial District.

 County Administration Building – Tierra Amarilla